keeryl/react-mesto-api-full/README.md

 ## Description

-This is SPA and API to create custom cards with registration and authorization build with React.js, Node.js, Express.js, MongoDB, Mongoose.js
+This is SPA and REST API to create custom cards with registration and authorization build with React.js, Node.js, Express.js, MongoDB, Mongoose.js

 ## Features